-In the light of the current or future uses of the site, decontamination targets must be set and disposal of the waste produced during clean-up of the premises and the contaminated soils must be controlled, from the site up to the storage or disposal location.
+In the light of the current or future uses of the site, decontamination targets must be set and disposal of the waste produced during clean-out of the premises and the contaminated soils must be controlled, from the site up to the storage or disposal location.

-2 | 5 Activities enhancing naturally occurring ionising radiations
+2 | 6 Activities enhancing natural ionising radiations

-Exposure to naturally occurring ionising radiations, when enhanced by human activities (TENORM), justifies monitoring and even risk evaluation and management, if likely to generate a risk for exposed workers and, as applicable, the population in general.

-Certain professional activities which are not covered by the definition of "nuclear activities" can thus significantly increase exposure to ionising radiations on the part of the workers and, to a lesser extent, the populations living in the vicinity of the places where these activities are carried out, in the event of discharge of effluents or disposal of low-level radioactive waste.
+Exposure to natural ionising radiations, when enhanced by human activities, justifies monitoring and even risk evaluation and management, if likely to generate a risk for exposed workers and, as applicable, the population in general.
+Certain professional activities which are not covered by the definition of "nuclear activities" can thus significantly increase exposure to ionising radiations on the part of the workers and, to a lesser extent, the populations living in the vicinity of the places where these activities are carried out, in the event of discharge of effluents or disposal of low level radioactive waste.
 This is in particular the case with activities using raw materials, construction materials or industrial residues containing natural radionuclides which are not used for their fissile or fertile radioactive properties.
+1

 The natural families of uranium and thorium are the main radionuclides found.
-Among the industries concerned, we could mention the phosphate mining and phosphated fertiliser manufacturing industries, the dyes industries, in particular those using titanium oxide and those using rare earth ores such as monazite.
+The industries concerned include the phosphate mining and phosphated fertiliser manufacturing industries, the dyes industries, in particular those using titanium oxide and those using rare earth ores such as monazite.